bitcoin/bitcoin/doc/build-unix.md

- qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)
+ qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)

 For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

-System requirements
+Memory Requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Syscoin Core.
-With 512MB of memory or less compilation will take much longer due to swap thrashing.
+It is recommended to have at least 1.5 GB of memory available when compiling Syscoin Core.
+On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

+    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
 Build requirements:

-    sudo apt-get install build-essential software-properties-common libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils
+    sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils

+Options when installing required Boost library files:

-On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:
+1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

         sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

-If that doesn't work, you can install all boost development packages with:
+2. If that doesn't work, you can install all boost development packages with:

         sudo apt-get install libboost-all-dev

 BerkeleyDB is required for the wallet. db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
 You can add the repository and install using the following commands:

+    sudo apt-get install software-properties-common
-    sudo add-apt-repository ppa:bitcoin/bitcoin
-    sudo apt-get update
+    sudo add-apt-repository ppa:bitcoin/bitcoin or sudo add-apt-repository ppa:syscoin/syscoin sudo apt-get update
     sudo apt-get install libdb4.8-dev libdb4.8++-dev